open-mmlab/mmaction2/docs/data_preparation.md

 ### Extract frames

-To extract both frames and optical flow, [denseflow](https://github.com/open-mmlab/denseflow) is needed, since the benefit of using denseflow is to make sure that the number of flows and the number of frames do match exactly.
+To extract both frames and optical flow, you can use the tool [denseflow](https://github.com/open-mmlab/denseflow) we wrote.
-You can use the following command to extract frames.
+Since different frame extraction tools produce different number of frames, it is beneficial to use the same tool to do both frame extraction and the flow computation, to avoid mismatching of frame counts.

 ```shell
 python build_rawframes.py ${SRC_FOLDER} ${OUT_FOLDER} [--task ${TASK}] [--level ${LEVEL}] \